rveen/ltspice/README.md

 - % good: how many parts are expected to be within the specified tolerances during production and operation.
 - ppm: how many parts in a million are expected to be out of the specified tolerances during production and operation.

+The last 3 columns are based on the assumption that the values of the variable follow a normal (Gaussian) distribution.

 The RAW file can be in uncompressed LTSpice IV or XVII formats, with single or double precision data points (.numcfg higher than 6 produces double precision values).